Our Thrilling Journey Through the Grand Canyon

 Abigail and I returned to Karley and helped her hike to the rest house.
 The ranger was sending a search and rescue medic down to us.
 There is a metal locker next to the rest house with emergency supplies, and they gave us the combination to the lock.
 We found electrolyte tabs, bags of salty snacks, 3 sleeping pads, 2 sleeping bags, and emergency MREs.
 We grabbed them and made Karley as comfortable as possible.

-The medic finally arrived around 10:30 pm.
-Apparently he had several other people to tend to along the way.
+The medic finally arrived around 10:30 pm – apparently he had several other people to tend to along the way.
 He drew blood from Karley and ran some field tests.
 She was diagnosed as hyponatremic (low sodium), which caused her body to shut down.
-She got an IV and anti-nausea meds.
+She got an IV with a saline soluton and anti-nausea meds.
 They considered helicoptering her out, but she was looking OK after a few hours.
 It was past midnight and we decided that we need to wait until light to head out.

 The medic was nice and brought us MREs to eat.
 It was a new experience for me, and it was 4,000 calories of deliciousness.
 I had pinto beans with ham, and I don’t think I’ve ever appreciated a meal with a 12 year shelf life as much as I did at that moment.